 This weekly blog comments on and discusses the hospitality industry and its challenges.
 From time to time, we will feature guest bloggers – those managers and industry experts who have something of interest to say to all of us.
 We also welcome feedback and comment upon the blog, hoping that it will become a useful sounding board for what’s on the minds of hardworking hospitality managers throughout the country and around the world.

-Hospitality Resources International – Management Resources for the Hospitality Industry!
+Hospitality Resources International – Management Resources for Hospitality Operators!